RenderKit/ospray/README.md

 Example Viewer
 --------------

-The OSPRay Example Viewer uses a built-in ImGUI library with minimal dependencies.
-The viewer uses the OSPRay scenegraph interface, which the GUI displays and manipulates.
-Run as `ospExampleViewerSg teapot.obj`, for example.
+OSPRay also includes a exemplary viewer application `ospExampleViewer`, showcasing all features of OSPRay.
+The Example Viewer uses a built-in ImGUI library with minimal dependencies.
+The viewer is based on the OSPRay scenegraph interface, its nodes are displayed in the GUI and can be manipulated interactively.
+For instance, simply run it as `ospExampleViewerSg teapot.obj`.

 <img src="https://ospray.github.io/images/exampleViewer.jpg" alt="Screenshot of ospExampleViewerSg." style="width:80.0%" />

-This also functions as an OSPRay state debugger -- invalid values will display in red up the hierarchy and shouldn't break the viewer until corrected.
+This tool also functions as an OSPRay state debugger – invalid values will be shown in red up the hierarchy and shouldn't break the viewer until corrected.
 You can also add new nodes where appropriate.
-For instance, when "lights" is expanded, right click on "lights" and type in a light type, such as "point": a [point light](#point-light-sphere-light) is automatically added.
+For example, when "lights" is expanded, right click on "lights" and type in a light type, such as "point": a [point light](#point-light-sphere-light) is automatically added.
 Similarly, right click on "world" and create an "Importer".
 Change the filename to an appropriate file, and the Importer will propagate with the resulting state.

 All commandline options with the exception of a few[^7] function directly on the scenegraph itself.
 For instance, to change the renderer